Blankred0/Simple-php-local-host-bot/README.md

 It will generate a link for you to view your PHP file in your web browser.
 Press Enter to stop the server and 'C' to clear the terminal.
 I've just added serveo so it's a little buggy but it works.
-You can avoid your server to crash with `sleep.py` because he refresh the page every 2 min.
+You can avoid your server to crash with `sleep.py` because it refresh the page every 2 min.
 Run :
 ```bash
 python3 sleep.py
 https://yoursubdomain.serveo.net/